Emani Sambayya: Anglicanism

+Inspired by Anglicanism, Sambayya wrote The Genius of the Anglican Communion in 1948.

 Theological education

 From 1941 through 1968, Sambayya taught Theology at Bishop's College, Kolkata.
 He was first made a Lecturer in 1941 replacing Rev. John William Sadiq.
 In 1949, he was sent to the Union Theological Seminary in the city of New York for post-graduate studies in Moral Theology.

 Immediately after his return from New York, Sambayya was made the Vice-Principal in place of Canon Manuel.
 From 1959 through 1968 he was Principal of Bishop's College, Kolkata.